Snackya/KH2PC-rando-setup-guide/README.md

 3. Copy the FAF99301.pnach.lua into the "scripts" folder you created before.

 ## Finally
-- Interal: Run your newly patched game .exe.
-(Press F2 to open the console.
-F3 then changes the refresh rate.)
+- Interal: Launch your game (via the Epic Games Store).(Press F2 to open the console.
+F3 then changes the refresh rate.
+240 Hz is recommended)
-- External: Run your original game .exe followed by the LuaBackend.exe.
+- External: Launch your game (via the Epic Games Store) followed by the LuaBackend.exe.

 ## Acknowledgments
 - [Sonicshadowsilver2](https://github.com/sonicshadowsilver2) for creating the GoA mod.